kamilkisiela/apollo-angular/packages/apollo-angular/README.md

 ## Documentation

-All of the documentation for Apollo Angular including usage articles and helpful recipes lives on: [https://www.apollo-angular.com/](https://www.apollo-angular.com/)
+All the documentation for Apollo Angular including usage articles and helpful recipes lives on: [https://www.apollo-angular.com/](https://www.apollo-angular.com/)

 ## Contributing